davidmreed/nonskating.club/content/guides/scoreboard-operator.md

 4. Star Pass, Loss of Lead or any Jammer penalties
 5. Jam called off or ended naturally by the Jam Timer

 The SBO should echo these calls to the Scorekeeper as they are entered into the scoreboard, both to confirm the information and to acknowledge the call.
-If the SBO notices a call while the Scorekeeper is otherwise distracted (making corrections to paperwork, tracking a Star Pass, unable to see the Jam Ref, etc.), the SBO should confirm the call with the Scorekeeper before inputting it into the system.
+If the SBO notices a call while the Scorekeeper is distracted (making corrections to paperwork, tracking a Star Pass, unable to see the Jam Ref, etc.), the SBO should confirm the call with the Scorekeeper before inputting it into the system.

-Between Jams, the SBO and Scorekeepers should confirm with each other that the Scorekeepers and scoreboard agree on the point tally and if there were any Star Passes during the prior Jam.
-As a rule, point corrections **MUST** be input before the end of the next Jam, so a missing 4-point trip in Jam 16 must be entered before the end of Jam 17.
-In sanctioned play, inaccurate scores must be accounted for and reported to WFTDA along with the Stats Book or risk punishment up to and including loss of sanction.
+Between Jams, the SBO and Scorekeepers should confirm with each other that the Scorekeepers and scoreboard agree on the point total and that any Star Passes during the prior Jam were recorded.
+As a rule, corrections to the displayed score **MUST** be entered before the end of the following Jam, so a missing 4-point trip in Jam 16 must be entered before the end of Jam 17.

+In sanctioned play, discrepancies between the Scorekeeper and scoreboard must be accounted for and reported to WFTDA along with the Stats Book or risk punishment up to and including loss of sanction.

 ### 2. Documenting Jammer and Pivots